 THROTTLE COMMUNICATION MODULE (TCM) - Introduction

 The Throttle Communication Module (TCM) is an ABS plastic constructed box, that is mounted directly to the forward edge of the throttle quadrant.
-The TCM contains all the components required to facilitate communicate between the Throttle Interface Module (TIM) and the throttle unit.
-The unit also includes a rudimentary troubleshooting system of three LED lights.
+The TCM contains all the components required to facilitate communicate between the Throttle Interface Module (TIM) and the throttle quadrant.
+It also enables functionality and power for the operation of the speedbrake.

 LEFT: Forward section of the Throttle Communication Module (TCM) showing 3 LEDS and five straight-through cables that connect to the Throttle Interface Module (TIM).
 The TCM is small enough to mount directly to the throttle unit (click to enlarge).